Best Lightweight Rain Jackets of 2025

 Thru-hikers know they'll be living in their rain jacket at some point or another on their journey, so will appreciate choosing the Versalite's impressive waterproof rating and breathability.

 One thing to note about Montbell is that sizing can run small.
-They offer U.S. sizing and Asian Fit sizing, so choose the one that is right for your body.
-Montbell only has two U.S. locations (in Denver and Boulder, Colorado), so it's worth trying them on in store if you have a chance.
+They offer Western Sizing and Asian Fit sizing, so choose the one that is right for your body.
+Montbell only has one U.S. location (in Boulder, Colorado), so it's worth trying them on in store if you have a chance.

 Best Plus Size Rain Jacket: REI Rainier Jacket